-I will review my stay at this hotel separately.
+I reviewed my stay at this hotel separately.

 Pub Chill out is a cool spot near the Rynek.
 Here it triples up as a cafe and a shisha bar.
 I spent two nights in here and found that the locals are very welcoming and friendly.

 When I sipped the last sip of my beer here in Starogard Gdanski, I knew it had been a special few days in my life and I pondered on whether I’d ever be back to places like this again.
-With Starogard, I’d love to go back, I got a wedding invite when I was here so maybe I will be back.
+But now I have local friends and like the football team, yes I know I’ll be back.